| In recounting my travels in the West for the benefit of those who wish

 is priceless.
 The precious stones and jewels presented to the Pope by various

+crowned heads of Europe surpass all other wealth in the world.
 Before I left Rome I went to visit Lake Nimi, a few miles away, where

 are found the historic boats of the Roman times.
 In the University there is